NebulousLabs/Sia/doc/API.md

 #### /wallet/init [POST]

 initializes the wallet.
 After the wallet has been initialized once, it does not need to be initialized again, and future calls to /wallet/init will return an error.
 The encryption password is provided by the api call.
 If the password is blank, then the password will be set to the same as the seed.
+If the seed parameter is supplied, the wallet will be initialized using the existing seed.
+This requires scanning the blockchain to determine how many keys have been generated from the seed.
+For this reason, seed may only be supplied if the blockchain is synced.

 ###### Query String Parameters [(with comments)](/doc/api/Wallet.md#query-string-parameters-2)
 ```
 encryptionpassword
 dictionary // Optional, default is english.
+seed       // Optional
 ```

 ###### JSON Response [(with comments)](/doc/api/Wallet.md#json-response-3)